sparkflows/sparkflows-docs/docs/installation/operating/migrating-h2-db-to-mysql.rst

 Migrate data from H2 DB to MySQL database
 +++++++++++++++++++++++++++++++++++

-- Update the properties.txt file with the database specific details for the source and destination databases.
+- Update the properties.txt file in /fire-3.1.0_spark_2.4/dbmigration folder with the database specific details for the source and destination databases.
 - Update the username, password and database urls for the databases like the following example::